tdkehoe/Using-Firebase-with-Angular-and-AngularFire/README.md

 ```

 `querySnapshot` has to remain type `any`.
 It seems to be type `QuerySnapshot<DocumentData>`.
 I have no idea how to call that as a type.

+### Query to get multiple documents

+We'll use `query` and `where` in the DELETE and UPDATE sections to get multiple documents.

+### Order and limit data

+By default the data is ordered by the document identifier.
+You can [order your data differently or limit the number of documents](https://firebase.google.com/docs/firestore/query-data/order-limit-data) returned.

+### Using the Firebase data converter to make custom objects

+We won't do it here but if you need to do stuff with your downloaded documents other than to display them in the HTML view, you may want to convert your documents into the `Scientist` type we just made.
+Firestore has a [data converter](https://firebase.google.com/docs/firestore/query-data/get-data#custom_objects) to make custom objects.

+### Complete code so far

 Here's the complete code so far: